ivao-in/sector_file_creator/README.md

 2. Simply install it by running the MSI file.
 3. Done!
 With just two clicks, you're ready to go!

-## 🛠 Facing Any Issues?
+## 🛠 Facing Any Issues or Suggestions?

-If you encounter any issues, please raise a bug report [here](https://github.com/ivao-in/sector_file_creator/issues).
+If you encounter any issues, please raise a bug report [here](https://github.com/ivao-in/sector_file_creator/issues) or suggestions please email me at veda.moola@ivao.aero or contact me on Discord: Veda3848.
 I will fix it as soon as possible!